Adithya1617/ScalableRAG/frontend/README.md

 - 📁 Upload and index documents (calls `/upload-and-index`)
 - 💬 Chat with intelligent query (calls `/query/intelligent`)
-- 📊 Optional real-time metrics per query (calls `/metrics/real-time/{query}`)
+- � List and run evaluations
-- 📋 List and run evaluations
+- 📈 Advanced metrics (optional): fetched in the background after a chat reply and shown inline under the message if available.

 ## Prerequisites